Iteam1337/wejay-node/README.md

 When you add a song, all connected clients will receive a new queue (see below) and if no songs was previously playing you will receive a nextSong event directly.

-## Skip the current song
+## Skip to the next song

-To skip the current playing song you must send the song id to prevent two users skipping the same song twice
+To skip to the next song in the queue you must send the song id of the current song to prevent two users skipping the same song twice, in that case the second request will be discarded.

 ```javascript
     socket.emit('skip', {spotifyId: '1337'});
 ```

-When you add a song, all connected clients will receive a new queue (see below) and if no songs was previously playing you will receive a nextSong event directly.
+When you skip a song, all connected users will receive two events: 'queue' and 'nextSong'

 ## Receive updates